 Steklis’ teaching, research and published books and scientific articles reflect multidisciplinary interests, including the neurobiology of primate social bonds, hormones and social behavior, primate communication, cognition and the evolution of human language and self-awareness, mountain gorilla behavior, personality, and conservation, the evolution of primate play and paternal behavior, and the evolution and nature of human-animal relationships.
 In addition to his academic career, Steklis held leadership positions with the Dian Fossey Gorilla Fund International a non profit organization dedicated to gorilla research and conservation in Africa.
 He served as Director of the Karisoke Research Center in Rwanda (1991-1993); Executive Director (1993-1995), and Chief Scientist and Vice-President (1995-2005).
 Nearly every summer, Dieter and his wife and colleague Netzin Steklis lead a University of Arizona Primate Studies Field School in Rwanda that attracts university students from all over the world.

 H. Dieter Steklis, Ph.D.

 H. Dieter Steklis earned his Ph.D. in Anthropology in 1974 from the University of California, Berkeley.
 He joined Rutgers University in 1974, serving as Professor of Anthropology until “retiring” in 2004 as Professor Emeritus of Primatology.
-Steklis joined the University of Arizona South in 2007, where he served as Associate Dean and Division Chair, and is presently Professor and Program Director for Anthropology, with affiliated appointments on main campus as Professor of Psychology, Program in Ethology and Evolutionary Psychology, Adjunct Professor of Family Studies and Human Development, and Research Professor in Animal and Comparative Biomedical Sciences.
+Steklis joined the University of Arizona in 2007, where he served as Associate Dean of UofA South, as well as Affilate Faculty and Lecturer in Family Studies & Human Development.
+Presently he is Professor in Animal and Comparative Biomedical Sciences.

 Copyright © Wild Minds LLC.
 All rights reserved.